2021 West Texas A&M Buffaloes football team

 The 2021 West Texas A&M Buffaloes football team represented West Texas A&M University during the 2021 NCAA Division II football season as a member of the Lone Star Conference (LSC).
 The Buffaloes were led by fifth-year head coach Hunter Hughes and played their home games at Buffalo Stadium in Canyon, Texas.
 The Buffs finished the season with an overall record of 7–4 with an LSC record of 5–2, finishing in a three-way tie for second place in the conference.

-LSC media poll

-The LSC media poll was released on July 27, 2021.
-The Buffaloes were predicted to finish third in the conference, and they received one first-place vote.

 Schedule

 The Buffs' full schedule was announced on March 18, 2021.